 The CRF250RX uses a double-overhead-cam (DOHC) engine layout with a unique finger-follower rocker design.
 Together with the rest of the engine’s architecture (bore and stroke, intake tract, piston, and more), you get more power and a higher redline.

 The CRF250RX’s 79mm bore and short 50.9mm stroke let our engineers create a high-revving engine with plenty of room for large valves.
-The engine breaths and revs—the two keys to making power in the enduro world.
+The engine breathes and revs—the two keys to making power in the enduro world.

 This simple handlebar-mounted button lets you dial in engine power delivery character with a push of your thumb.
 Choose between Standard, Smooth and Aggressive, depending on course conditions.

 Deep in the engine, there’s a special oil scavenge pump that we’ve designed to be especially small and out of the way.
 While you may never see it, it helps keep the CRF250RX’s overall design compact.

 To handle the fatter midrange power and torque, the CRF250RX gets special primary and transmission ratios.
 The ratios let our engineers use the same shaft centerlines as the previous design, so the transmission itself remains light and compact.

 By changing from three to two lead tracks on the shift drum last year, we improved the shift feel between second and third gears.

 Talk about smart: The CRF250RX features an ECU with special engine mapping for each gear.
 You can’t give an inch in this class, so having your engine deliver optimal power for each gear choice is one of the features that separates CRF250RX riders from the rest.